 - Inform students and faculty via listservs of special events and diversity training opportunities

-The Diversity Training Committee is open to any and all feedback about ways we can best serve the Department in accordance with our goals.
+The Clinical Training for Inclusion and Equity Committee is open to any and all feedback about ways we can best serve the Department in accordance with our goals.
 Ideas for training, speakers, events, and other opportunities may be sent to any member of the committee and will be discussed at our next committee member.